 Preventing and Treating Relapse

 The best way to prevent relapse of straight teeth is to wear your retainer according to your dentist’s instructions.
-The retainer is designed to help teeth stay in place until the bone remodeling and periodontal ligaments are fully adapted to your new tooth position.
-At first, you may have to wear your retainer frequently, but over time you will wear it less and less.
+The retainer helps teeth stay in place until the bone remodeling and periodontal ligaments adapt to your new tooth position.
+At first, you may have to wear your retainer frequently (often all day except for eating and brushing).
+Over time you will wear it less and less.
+If you are the kind of person who has trouble maintaining wear with a removable retainer, we might recommend a fixed retainer.

 But if your teeth have already relapsed, new orthodontic treatment may be necessary.
-The good news is that this rarely takes as long as your initial set of braces did–maybe six weeks or less–and can easily be accomplished with Invisalign clear braces.
+The good news is that this rarely takes as long as your initial set of braces did–maybe six weeks or less–and can easily be accomplished with Invisalign.
+Invisalign Express has a very good success record with this type of treatment.

-To learn more about treating relapse after braces, please call (803) 781-9090 for an appointment with a cosmetic dentist in Columbia, SC at Smile Columbia Dentistry.
+To learn more about treating relapse after braces, please call (803) 781-9090 for an appointment with a dentist in Columbia SC at Smile Columbia Dentistry.